-Unfortunately, the assessment of these record-high penalties on businesses and organizations has done little to reduce a great deal of confusion surrounding Form 1099-MISC.
-Take, for example, the seemingly simple question: Who is required to file Form-1099-MISC?
-Surprisingly few businesses and organizations know whether or not they are even required to file Form 1099-MISC, let alone how and when to file it!
-For this reason, this article will draw upon information provided in our 1099-MISC Basics Course to explain what businesses and organizations are required to file Form 1099-MISC.
+Unfortunately, record-high penalties have done little to reduce the confusion surrounding Form 1099-NEC and 1099-MISC.
+Take, for example, the seemingly simple question: Who is required to file these forms?
+Surprisingly few organizations know they are required to submit Form 1099-NEC and 1099-MISC, let alone how and when to file them!

-Who is not required to file Form 1099-MISC: Considering the many types of organizations required to file Form 1099-MISC, it might be easier to list those that are NOT required to File Form 1099-MISC.
+So many organizations are required to submit Form 1099-NEC and MISC, it might be easier to list those NOT required to File Form 1099-MISC.
+Here you go:

 All courses and articles are for informational purposes only and do not constitute tax advice.
 Taxes are complicated - do not act on course information without consulting a professional.
 Always refer to treasury regulation before making any tax decision.
 Read the full disclaimer.